hello-rust/show/LESSONS_LEARNED.md

 ### Things I did right

-- Adding features as I go: for example I had to manually format the show notes.
+- Adding features as I go: for example in the beginning I manually formatted the show notes.
-  Seeing that this took so much time I wrote a small CLI tool to render it from a yaml file.
-Over time I added more output formats for the same content:
+  Seeing that this took so much time, I wrote a small CLI tool to render it from a YAML file.
+Over time, I added more output formats for the same content:
   YouTube, Twitter, the `README` and so on.
-The important part is that I did that piece by piece of many episodes instead of doing lots of work up-front.
+The important part is that I did that over the course of many episodes instead of doing lots of work up-front.

 ### Consistency